sourcegraph/checkup/CONTRIBUTING.md

 By contributing to this project you agree to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the [DCO](DCO) file for details.

 ## Getting Started